 The guidance is applicable to both residential and domiciliary social care.
-It recommends employers to treat health and safety management as an integral part of good management generally, rather than as a stand-alone system.
+It encourages employers to treat health and safety as an integral part of good management generally, rather than as a stand-alone system.
 It advises them to develop a risk profile which focuses on practical measures to protect people from significant and real risks rather than being preoccupied with the trivial.

 The HSE states that the law does not expect an employer to remove all risks, but to protect people by putting in place measures to control realistic risks, so far as reasonably practicable.

 In the context of residential adult social care, risk management and assessment are supported by specific HSE guidance, HSG220 Health and Safety in Care Homes .

 slips and trips